-S T E P H A N I E P A R R I L L O V E R N I
+S T E P H A N I E V E R N I

-To date, I’ve authored three fictional books in the category of contemporary/women’s fiction.
+If I’m not here blogging, you might find me writing novels.
+To date, I’ve authored three award-winning fictional books in the category of contemporary/women’s fiction.
 They include my most recent release, Inn Significant (2017), a story of love, loss, and recovery set on Maryland’s Eastern Shore; Beneath the Mimosa Tree (2012), my first novel, set in Annapolis and centered around the theme of forgiveness; and Baseball Girl (2015), a women’s fiction story loosely based on my life working in professional baseball.

-Additionally, along with two colleagues, Leeanne Bell McManus and Chip Rouse, we wrote and published Event Planning: Communicating Theory and Practice (2016), published by Kendall-Hunt.
+My full-time profession is that of Professor of Business Communication at Stevenson University.
+I have an MFA in Creative Writing from National University in San Diego and teach a variety of writing courses including feature writing, magazine writing, public relations writing, and travel writing.
+I also teach courses in advertising, sports communication, professional communication, and interpersonal communication.
+I am the proud advisor to 47 House, the integrated marketing communication club.
+And a recent accomplishment was publishing a textbook along with two of my colleagues, Leeanne Bell McManus and Chip Rouse, entitled Event Planning: Communicating Theory and Practice (2016), published by Kendall-Hunt.
 This textbook takes a look at the “why” behind event planning and attaches communication theory to it, in addition to offering practical help regarding all aspects of event planning.

-The product of a very normal upbringing with two loving parents and a younger brother, I studied Mass Communication as an undergraduate at Towson University, and then continued at Towson to receive my master’s degree in Professional Writing.
-In my sophomore year of college, I began working for the Baltimore Orioles in public relations, community relations, and Orioles Productions, and it was during this time that I became romantic about baseball.
+While an undergraduate at Towson University, I got a job working for the Baltimore Orioles in public relations.
+After college, I stayed with the ballclub for 13 years and was the assistant director of community relations and then director of publishing.
 Helping to plan the move from Memorial Stadium to Camden Yards was a thrill; afterwards, helping to plan the 1993 All-Star Game, Cal Ripken’s 2131 Celebration, and the events surrounding the back-to-back playoff years in 1996 and 1997, were some of the highlights of my career working in the sport.
-During my tenure with the club, I served as the Assistant Director of Community Relations and then Director of Publishing.
 My work as editor of the Cal Ripken Commemorative Publication, which celebrated Ripken’s tying and breaking of Lou Gehrig’s consecutive games streak record, was the pinnacle of my career in baseball.

-For a couple of years when my kids were younger, I became certified as a fashion consultant and helped women (and some men) build wardrobes that suited their lifestyles.
+I love fashion, and when my kids were little, I became certified as a fashion consultant and helped women (and some men) build wardrobes that suited their lifestyles.
 I’ve always loved fashion and clothes, and even had the opportunity to go to New York Fashion Week twice.
-My philosophy on fashion is that we should all feel good about ourselves, no matter what shape or size, and that clothing is an extension of our personalities.
+That’s why I added a category of fashion just for fun!
+My philosophy on fashion is that clothing is an extension of our personalities.
 So my mantra is this: wear whatever makes you feel good about yourself!

-I love writing, and that’s why you’ll see me so often on Steph’s Scribe.
+I love writing, and that’s why you’ll see me so often on A Cup of Candor.
 I hope you’ll follow along and join in and comment.

 INN SIGNIFICANT earned a Finalist Award in the 2017 National Indie Excellence Awards for Women’s Fiction.